 - Adapt your breaks to the task at hand

 In order to effectively regulate your mental load, a break is supposed to be a change from the task at hand, so you can be active in a different way.
-If you are spending the day conducting a workshop and interacting with people, the right break would be to read, listen to calming music, or go for a walk.
+If you spend the day conducting a workshop and interacting with people, the right break would be to read, listen to calming music, or go for a walk.
 If you are staring at a screen all day, the right kind of break would involve moving your body and interacting with others.

 - Always give yourself proper recovery time